When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks

+Many large real-world networks exhibit pronounced degree heterogeneity, often well approximated in their upper tails by power laws.
+For our purposes, the importance of this empirical regularity is not merely descriptive.
+It identifies the regime in which a small number of vertices carry a disproportionate share of edge-ends, and hence the regime in which degree-preserving rewiring can have especially uneven and high-leverage effects on global network statistics.
+This is also the regime in which the constants appearing in our moment bounds become most informative.

-A subtle but practically important point is that the constants in our moment bounds are not universal, and this is exactly where the four statistics truly part ways.
-All four bounds share the same backbone: (i) eigenvector responsiveness enters through distortion and spectral-gap parameters $(\kappa,\gamma)$, and (ii) the cumulative size of the perturbation is controlled by the bounded-participation operator norm $r$.
-Where they differ is in the statistic-to-angle sensitivity---how changes in the chosen global statistic $\phi$ translate into bounds on the deviation angle $\theta(\mathbf A)$.
-The algebraic form of the moment transfer is stable, but its scale is dictated by how sensitive a statistic is under degree-preserving swaps and, conversely, how much eigenvector rotation those swaps can actually induce.
-A convenient proxy for this sensitivity is given by the affine parameters, whose exact functional form and magnitude is inherently statistic-specific. \\
+A practically important point is that these constants are not universal.
+All four statistics we study share the same spectral backbone: eigenvector responsiveness enters through the conditioning and separation parameters $(\kappa,\gamma)$, while the cumulative size of the rewiring enters through the bounded-participation operator-norm budget $r$.
+Where the statistics differ is in how a change in the chosen global statistic $\phi$ translates into a bound on the deviation angle $\theta(\mathbf A)$.
+The ratio $\kappa/\gamma$ captures the common spectral part of this relation by measuring how fragile the Perron eigenvector is to perturbations of a given operator norm.
+What varies across statistics is the combinatorial part: how much such perturbation, and hence how many degree-preserving edits under the $r$-bounded participation rule, are needed to move the statistic by a given amount.
+This difference is reflected in the affine constants appearing in the moment bounds.
+Their formal role is the same across statistics, but their magnitude is not, since it depends on how sensitive the statistic is to degree-preserving swaps and on how much eigenvector rotation those swaps can induce.
+In the power-law regime, this statistic-specific component becomes especially transparent, because the dominant contribution comes from extremal degrees.
+If

-Put differently, there are really two layers at work.
-The first layer is purely spectral: $\kappa/\gamma$ measures how fragile the leading eigenvector is to perturbations of a given operator norm.
-The second layer is combinatorial/geometric: it tells you how much operator-norm perturbation (and hence how many degree-preserving edits, under the $r$-bounded participation rule) is needed to achieve a prescribed change in $\phi$.
-The statistics differ primarily in this second layer---some can be moved substantially by rearranging a small number of edges concentrated around a few vertices, while others only shift appreciably after many more, and more dispersed, changes.
+up to slowly varying factors, then each statistic acquires a common heavy-tail scaling of order $d_{\max}^2\asymp n^{2/\alpha}$, with the remaining constant determined by the particular feature being rewired.
+We now examine how this works for assortativity, community structure, core--periphery structure, and cycles.